JACoW-org/docs-PURR/docs/Functionalities/connection.md

-When PURR is not connected to any MEOW instance, it is displayed as "disconnected" like in the following picture.
+When PURR is not connected to any MEOW instance, it is displayed as "disconnected," as shown in the following picture:

 ![Plugin disconnected](pictures/plugin-disconnected.png)